-For both the SOA (Society of Actuaries) and CAS (Casualty Actuarial Society), there are five preliminary exams.
-Four of these preliminary exams are currently the same for both societies, while the fifth preliminary exam differs for each society.
-The four exams accepted by both societies and the usual order in which they are taken are:
+For both the SOA (Society of Actuaries) and CAS (Casualty Actuarial Society), there are seven preliminary exams for associate membership in the SOA as an ASA (Associate of the Society of Actuaries) or in the CAS as an ACAS (Associate of the Casualty Actuarial Society).
+Three of these preliminary exams are currently the same for both societies, while the other four preliminary exams differ for each society.
+The three exams accepted by both societies and the usual order in which they are taken are: